ayushagg31/Trellis/README.md

 - [sinon](https://sinonjs.org/) - Standalone test fakes, spies, stubs and mocks library

 ## Contribute
-Show your support by ⭐ the project.
+- Show your support by ⭐ the project.
+- Submit pull requests and improve the repo overall quality